Eraserheads: Combo on the Run: Release

 A work-in-progress version of the documentary was screened at the Manila International Film Festival on March 4, 2025, with Ventura in attendance.
 It was then released in Philippine cinemas in March 2025.
 Initially planned for a limited release from March 21 to 23, its theatrical run was extended to the following weeks due to popular demand.
 The band held a surprise performance at a sold-out screening in Quezon City.

-At the end of the documentary, the band announced an upcoming concert called Electric Fun Music Festival, to be held at SMDC Festival Grounds in October.
+At the end of the documentary, the band announced an upcoming concert called Electric Fun Music Festival, to be held at SMDC Festival Grounds at a later date.
 They also teased new music, later announced as "Get This Love Thing Down", an unreleased song from recording sessions for their final studio album Carbon Stereoxide (2001).
 Commenting on the announcements in a press conference, Buendia declared that the band is "here to stay".

-Combo on the Run was also screened at the San Diego Comic-Con in July 2025, alongside the release of a comic book of the same name.
+Combo on the Run was also screened at San Diego Comic-Con in July 2025, alongside the release of a comic book of the same name.

+Abramorama acquired distribution rights for the film, which was theatrically released in North America on April 24, 2026.
+The film was released worldwide on the streaming platform Netflix on May 30, 2026.